 The Willamette Sports Law Journal was a student-run online publication devoted to those areas where sports and the law intersect.
 In 2016, the journal ceased publishing, and it is no longer an active student group.
 The journal addressed many areas of sports law, but gave specific focus to how it affects leagues, players, colleges and fans.
 Article topics ranged broadly from Title IX, to torts in sports, to anti-trust and labor law issues.
 First published in 2004, Willamette Sports Law Journal was the first sports law journal in the Northwest.
 The journal was published biannually, in the winter and spring.
 It provided students, educators, practitioners, and other enthusiasts with timely, well-written commentary and analysis about the always exciting and evolving field of sports law.

 The Willamette Environmental Law Journal (WELJ) is designed to exist as a student-managed and student-edited legal journal.
 WELJ is committed to publishing articles pertaining to environmental law and sustainability policy considerations, selecting both outside and student articles for publication.

 WELJ's inaugural edition was published in late summer 2012.

 The Willamette Journal of Social Justice and Equity is a student-edited and managed publication.
 Its goal is to contribute to society's understanding of legal and policy issues concerning social justice and equity, and it aims to become a major outlet for leading scholars and practitioners to improve race and gender relations, foster new research in and across the disciplines, and provide the intellectual foundation for the pursuit of social justice.

-SEJ's first edition will be published in the spring of 2017.
+SEJ's first edition was published in the spring of 2017.